StackA2A

 Why ZIRAN?

-Capability ZIRAN Garak Promptfoo PyRIT Shannon
+Capability ZIRAN Promptfoo Invariant (Snyk) Garak PyRIT Inspect AI

-Tool chain analysis Yes
+Tool chain discovery (graph-based) Yes Policy-based

-Knowledge graph tracking Yes
+Knowledge graph tracking Yes Policy lang.

 A2A protocol support Yes

-CI/CD quality gate Yes Yes Pro
+CI/CD quality gate Yes Yes

-Open source Apache-2.0 Apache-2.0 MIT MIT AGPL-3.0
+Open source Apache-2.0 MIT Partial Apache-2.0 MIT MIT

 Key differentiators: